-- in the case of a fair value gain, the day one profit is deferred over the financial instrument's expected life, with the possible recognition of the remaining profit when one or more than one of the valuation inputs used become data observable on an active market; - in the case of a fair value loss, it is recognised directly in the income statement.
+- in the case of a fair value gain, the day one profit is deferred over the financial instrument's expected life, with the possible recognition of the remaining profit when one or more than one of the valuation inputs used become data observable on an active market;

+- in the case of a fair value loss, it is recognised directly in the income statement.

-For the years 2019 and 2020, no profits or losses were recognised related to financial instruments whose valuation was based on internal models.
+For the years 2020 and 2021, no profits or losses were recognised related to financial instruments whose valuation was based on internal models.

-In 2020, \in 1,901 thousand of day one profits were deferred due to the non-observability on the market of certain valuation parameters relating to the credit risk component: the portion recognised in the 2020 income statement amounted to \in 100 thousand with the remaining \in 1,801 thousand deferred to future years.
-In addition, there are no residual values deferred in years prior to 2020 whose recognition in the income statement is still in progress.
+In 2020, \leq 1,901 thousand of day one profits were deferred due to the non-observability on the market of certain valuation parameters relating to the credit risk component: the amount recognised in the 2021 income statement was \leq 314 thousand, while in 2020 was \leq 100 thousand, with the residual \leq 1,487 thousand at the end of 2021 deferred to future years.
+Furthermore, there are no residual values deferred in years prior to 2021 whose recognition in the income statement is still in progress.

-Part B - NOTES TO THE CONSOLIDATED STATEMENT OF FINANCIAL POSITION
+PART B - NOTES TO THE CONSOLIDATED STATEMENT OF FINANCIAL POSITION